Education resources for managers

 We have also developed an audit tool to help them monitor how well they are doing implementing the new guidance.
 Download both documents below.

 The Local Offer provides local authorities with an opportunity to provide clear information to local parents of deaf children and young people on the support that is available to them where they live.
 Our briefing sets out our understanding of what information local authorities will be required to publish and provides advice on how this might be made relevant to deaf children.

-Separately, the National Sensory Impairment Partnership have also produced a checklist for services on how they can align their work with specific requirements of legislation and government guidance.
+The National Sensory Impairment Partnership have produced a checklist for services on how they can align their work with specific requirements of legislation and government guidance.

 This briefing sets out what needs to be considered when formulating any proposals to make changes to specialist provision for children with a hearing impairment within mainstream schools in England.
 This advice is intended mainly for commissioners of provision in local authorities for children with special educational needs and disabilities (SEND).